[?] Subscribe To This Site

 Shavuot is a harvest festival that we celebrate by eating dairy foods.
 It’s cheesecake extravaganza time!

-Rosh Hashana is the Jewish New Year and, in the hopes of a sweet new year, more honey is consumed in Israel at this time than during the entire year.
-Honey challah, honey cakes, and lots of pomegranates, which ripen in Israel just in time for this holiday.
+Rosh Hashanah is the Jewish New Year and, in the hopes of a sweet new year, more honey is consumed in Israel at this time than during the entire year, in traditional Rosh Hashanah recipes for confections like our honey sweetened round challah or honey cakes, and with lots of pomegranates, which ripen in Israel just in time for this holiday.

 Photo credits:Israeli salad by LazareJJ, courtesy of flickr, under a CC 2.0 license; sunflower seeds by jamesrundquist, courtesy of flickr, under a CC 2.0 license.